Bartolina Sisa: Biography

-Bartolina Sisa was born around the year 1750 in the indigenous community of Q'ara Qhatu (Caracoto in Spanish), a village in the Real Audiencia of Charcas, Viceroyalty of Peru, the daughter of José Sisa and Josefa Vargas.
+Bartolina Sisa was born around the year 1750 in the indigenous community of Q'ara Qhatu (Caracoto in Spanish), a village in the Real Audiencia of Charcas, Viceroyalty of La Plata, the daughter of José Sisa and Josefa Vargas.
 She was still a young child when her family moved to Sica Sica, where they traded coca leaves and worked in the production of woven goods.
 As it was common for peasant families of the region, she traveled across the Altiplano selling the goods produced by her family.
 Also in Sica Sica lived Julián Apaza, later to be known as Túpac Katari, whom Sisa married and with whom she had four children.
 According to the Franciscan friar Matías Balderrama, Sisa was thin, of medium height, comely appearance and great intelligence.

 During her early adulthood Sisa witnessed the violence and injustice that the indigenous peoples of the Altiplano were often victims of at hands of the Spanish rule, which later motivated her to join her husband leading indigenous militias across the Altiplano to resist the colonial rule.